PaddlePaddle/Paddle/doc/design/distributed_lookup_table_design.md

 ## Background

-Embeddings is a popular technique used in neural network to support applications such as search engines, advertising systems, and recommendation systems.
+Embedding is a popular technique used in neural network to support applications such as search engines, advertising systems, and recommendation systems.

 Embeddings are stored in a lookup table (or hash table), that given a word id, returns the embedding (which is an array of numbers).